 Top 7 Foods that Stain Your Teeth

-Red wine is one of the most common causes of teeth staining!
-The pigments in red wine make teeth turn grey and are thus harder to remove than yellowish stains.
+Unsurprisingly, red wine is another common culprit of teeth staining.
+The pigments in red wine make teeth turn grey and thus harder to remove than yellowish stains.

 Curry contains strong and deep coloring, so it’s no wonder that eating lots of it can leave your teeth yellow!
 But aside from the pigment, the acids in curry — as well as in tomato-based sauces — can contribute to the erosion of your teeth’s enamel, too.